 From Pacific Ocean to Lantau Island – An Interview with Island Studies Scholar Otto Heim

-Anthony Leung Po Shan, art critic.
-Island studies enthusiast in recent years; co-curator of public art project ‘Lamma Mia’; author of Mo Tat Then and Now: Historical and Social Research of Mo Tat Wan, Lamma Island.
+Anthony Leung Po Shan, is an art critic, Island Studies enthusiast, co-curator of the public art project ‘Lamma Mia’, and author of Mo Tat Then and Now: Historical and Social Research of Mo Tat Wan, Lamma Island.

-Otto Heim, islander.
-Emeritus Professor of English literary studies of the University of Hong Kong (HKU).
-Member of editorial boards of academic journals Shima and Urban Island Studies.
+Otto Heim, is an islander, Emeritus Professor of English literary studies of the University of Hong Kong (HKU) and member of editorial boards of academic journals Shima and Urban Island Studies.